vlstill/presentations/concur_a2017/pres.md

 ### Memory Image

 *   gives concrete values to all values and pointers
-*   details not needed here
+*   details not needed herea

 ## Materialization and Removal of DLSs I